eric-decompiled/git-intro/README.md

 ## Git Remote

 Git histories can be synced across computers.
 Your local repository can define remotes to sync with

 There are many services that will host a git server and provide a GUI and additional tooling.

 Examples:
-  GitHub (The most popular, owned by Microsoft)
+  - GitHub (The most popular, owned by Microsoft)
-  Gitea (Open source.
-Good if you want to host your own) GitLab (An open source alternative, tries to be all in one software manager)
+  - Gitea (Open source.
+Good if you want to host your own)
+  - GitLab (GitHub competitor)

 ### Adding a remote repository

-  First create a project on GitHub, then:
+First create a repository on GitHub, then:

   `git remote add origin ssh://...`
   - URL will be copied from the UI

-  - (Can use https://, but i think it needs your password each time)
+  - (Can use https://, but i think it needs your username/password each time)
+  - SSH will require an SSH key set

 ### Syncing with remote repository

-  `git push origin main` (Push your current changes to the `main` branch) `git pull origin main` (Fetch the latest changes from the `main` branch)
+  - `git push origin main` (Push your current changes to the `main` branch)
+  - `git pull origin main` (Fetch the latest changes from the `main` branch)

   Note: The names `origin` and `main` are used by convention.
 You can call branches and remote repos whatever you want

 ### Git Branching

   Generally developers will not commit to `main`, but create a branch

   A branch is a named pointer that will advance when branches are committed to

 ### Creating branches
-  to make a new branch use
+  to make a new branch use:

   `git switch -c alpha` (make and changes to alpha branch, based off of current branch)

   A branch name should be short but descriptive

 ### Switching between branches

 To change branches use `git switch $BRANCH_NAME`,

 ### Git Merging

 `git merge` lets branches be synced

 You can merge branches locally:
-`git switch main`
+- First switch to the branch that should be updated `git switch main`

+- Then merge the branch you want to update with
 `git merge alpha`

+This will update `main` with the latest changes from `alpha`

 ### Industry Practice

 Normally a "Pull Request" is created and work is reviewed.
 The merge will be done on the remote repo

 In addition to a coworker reviewing your code, automated checks maybe performed on the code: